German Life Saving Association

 The German Life Saving Association (Deutsche Lebens-Rettungs-Gesellschaft or DLRG) is a relief organization for life saving in Germany.
 The DLRG is the largest voluntary lifesaving organization in the world.

 With around 560,000 members, organised in approximately 2,100 local groups, the DLRG is the largest voluntary water rescue organization in the world.
 More than one million regular donors support the work of the DLRG.

+This organization is not to be confused with the German Sea Rescue Society (DGzRS), which operates in North Sea and Baltic Sea after maritime incidents.

 Tasks

 The most urgent goal of the DLRG is the creation and promotion of all activities used to fight drowning.
 Additional tasks are: